Retry failed transcriptions

 iOS

 • "Oops, we didn't hear you..
-Get closer to your mic and try again!": Flow didn't pick up any audio.
-Move closer to your microphone and tap the mic to try again.
+Get closer to your mic and try again!": No audio was picked up.
+Move closer to your mic and tap the mic again.

 • "Poor connection!
-Tap the mic to try again": A network issue prevented transcription.
-Check your connection and tap the mic to retry.
+Tap the mic to try again": Check your connection and tap the mic to retry.

 • "Your mic is being used by another app.
-Close other apps and try again!": Another app has taken over your microphone.
-Close other apps and tap the mic to try again.
+Close other apps and try again!": Close other apps and tap the mic.

-• "Enable microphone access to use Flow": Flow doesn't have permission to use your microphone.
-Go to your device settings and grant Flow microphone access.
+• "Enable microphone access to use Flow": Grant Flow microphone access in your device settings.

 • "Oops, something went wrong..
 Tap the mic to try again!": An unexpected error occurred.
 Tap the mic to try again.